-A desk piled high with manuscripts, brushing shoulders with authors at glitzy book launches, getting a first glance at the freshest fiction around — working as an editor is a pretty dreamy prospect for lots of people.
-But how do you know if the money’s right?
+A desk piled high with manuscripts, brushing shoulders with authors at glitzy book launches, getting a first glance at the freshest fiction around — working as a book editor is a pretty dreamy prospect for lots of people.
+But how much do editors make?
 In this article, we'll look at the range that editor salaries fall into, and what factors contribute to it.

 Of course, real life doesn’t fit into neat boxes in the way that data does.
-Like the majority of industries, the salary publishing houses are actually willing to pay you is subject to negotiation.
-Those working at the bottom of the ladder will probably not earn significantly higher income than the minimum wage, though they do get the chance to learn and develop their skills.
-On the flipside, the more experience you have, the broader your skillset, and the more advanced you are in the career, the greater the possibility of earning better salaries, especially if you take on the extra responsibilities of a managerial role.
+Like the majority of industries, the salary publishing houses are actually willing to pay you is subject to negotiation — especially if you’re more experienced.
+The broader your skillset and the more advanced you are in the career, the greater the possibility of earning better salaries, particularly if you take on the extra responsibilities of a managerial role.

-Many would-be editors are attracted to these big publishers because of their glittering backlists, company perks and industry clout.
+Many would-be editors are attracted to these big publishers because of their glittering backlists, company perks, and industry clout.
 However, these bells and whistles don’t necessarily mean they will be paying more.
-As of the publication of this article, mid-level editorial jobs at Hachette are paying $45,000, whereas graduate roles are around the $30,000 figure — the latter of which is an industry standard, whether you’re one of the small fishes in a big pond, or an industry titan.
+As of the publication of this article, mid-level editorial jobs at Hachette are paying $45,000, whereas graduate roles are around the $30,000 figure — the latter of which is an industry standard, whether you’re at a boutique firm or a publishing juggernaut like Hachette.

 With the ability to set your own rates, pick projects that align with your interests, and employ a flexible schedule, working as a freelance editor is an increasingly attractive prospect for many professionals in the publishing industry.

 However, you need to view your income differently if you go it alone.
-Unlike a salaried in-house employee, you’ll get paid per project, and certain factors that will impact what you can charge (and thus earn) — namely your skill set, experience, and editorial niche.
+Unlike a salaried in-house employee, you’ll get paid per project, and certain factors will impact what you can charge (and thus earn) — namely your skillset, experience, and editorial niche.
 Let’s break this down.

-It can be hard to know what to anticipate earnings wise — Alyssa Matesic says that “your earnings are going to fluctuate month to month, especially if a client needs to postpone or cancel their collaboration”.
-Setting freelance editing rates can be a tricky one if you’re not up to speed with industry standards, or have editor friends to consult.
-There is one salve — Reedsy’s rate calculator can help you establish what you should be charging if you input a few details about your project.
+It can be hard to know what to anticipate earnings-wise.
+Former Big 5 (now freelance) editor Alyssa Matesic says that “your earnings are going to fluctuate month to month, especially if a client needs to postpone or cancel their collaboration.”

-Of course, not everybody will be able to utilize this, and it can be difficult to source work with no support.
-As Jasmin Kirkbride notes, “I wish someone had told me how many clients you need to create a reliable flow of work, and that it could be a couple of years before you start being able to see where your income will be coming from six months in advance.”
+It takes patience and perseverance to build a freelance editing business.
+“I wish someone had told me how many clients you need to create a reliable flow of work,” editor Jasmin Kirkbride notes, “and that it could be a couple of years before you start being able to see where your income will be coming from six months in advance.”

-But that doesn’t mean all hope of developing a strong network of reliable clients is lost — Reedsy is a freelance platform that connects publishing professionals with over 500,000 writers in search of editorial services.
-If you’re looking for a low commitment means to slowly build up a freelance business as you move away from in-house editorial work, Reedsy is for you.
+The best way to get access to work is to get words out about your service on marketplaces dedicated to the publishing business.
+Reedsy is a freelance platform that connects publishing professionals with over 500,000 writers in search of editorial services.
+If you’re looking for a low commitment means to gradually build your business, Reedsy is for you.